 Procedures for Georgia Tech Students Attending Other ARCHE Institutions

-- Complete the ARCHE Cross-Registration Application, including classes with alternate sections you are requesting
+- Complete the ARCHE Cross-Registration Application via the portal, including classes with alternate sections you are requesting ARCHE Cross-Registration Application

-- Your academic advisor must approve the application by providing their signature on the completed form.
+- Your academic advisor must approve the application within the Portal link (via the email you have sent them).

 - The Georgia Tech cross-registration coordinator will send email confirmation that the application has approval and has been sent to the host institution, or they will send email instructions if there are issues that prevent sending the application to the host institution.